West Virginia Renaissance Festival opens for third season June 5

 The festival is providing free admission to those groups as part of the tribute.

-“We thank you for your service and look forward to seeing you during our opening Pirate’s Landing theme weekend,” Renaissance Festival spokesperson Dawna Smith said.
+“We thank you for your service and look forward to seeing you during our opening Pirate’s Landing theme weekend,” Renaissance Festival spokesperson Dawna Smith said in a news release.

 The Renaissance Festival is opening for its third season on June 5 and will be open every weekend in June.
 Tickets are available online.

-Located less than a mile and a half off Exit 161 on I-64 near scenic Lewisburg, this outdoor family friendly festival has plenty of space to enjoy live music, great food, along with six stages featuring continuous live entertainment, including a “death-defying aerial show.”
+Located less than a mile and a half off Exit 161 on Interstate 64 near scenic Lewisburg, this outdoor family friendly festival has plenty of space to enjoy live music, great food, along with six stages featuring continuous live entertainment, including a “death-defying aerial show.”

 “With acres to roam, it’s the perfect place to spend a fun and safe day outdoors, as you step back in time to experience live jousting where armored knights on horseback compete to be champion or listen to bagpipes and drums resonate through the valley, and harpists play in quiet wooded corners,” Smith said.